HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Ignore the character.
   - If the temporary buffer is the string "true", "false", or "null"
      - Emit the characters in the temporary buffer as a character tokens (in the order they were added to the buffer).
-     - If the JSON nesting stack is empty, switch to the JSONTEXT state.
-Otherwise, pop the bottommost character off the JSON nesting statck and switch to the state corresponding to the popped character.
+     - If the JSON nesting stack is empty, switch to the JSONTEXT JSON finished state.
+Otherwise, switch to the JSONTEXT after value state.
   - Otherwise, treat it as per the "anything else" entry below.
 - ASCII lower alpha
   - Append the current input character to the temporary buffer.